There is no denying I’ve been feeling pretty stressed, although the last couple of days I’ve been feeling really good again. Yay.

 Now I’m feeling better I wanted to share with you what I did to get back to feeling good.

 5 THINGS TO DO WHEN YOU’RE FEELING STRESSED

 You need something positive when you’re feeling anxious.
 I started listening to inspiring talks on YouTube and motivational videos whilst doing chores.
 That way I felt productive which enabled me to feel less stressed and I was lifting my mood too.

 Podcasts are great when you’re in the car.
 I’ve not really into audibles or podcasts as much I’ll admit.
-YouTube tends to be my go to.
+YouTube tends to be my go-to.
 My faves change every month depending on how I’m feeling.
 Recently I’ve been loving listening to talks/speeches from Oprah.
-I’m a bit fan of Brene Brown too.
+I’m a big fan of Brene Brown too.

 2) Write It All Down

-I wrote a blog post, a one that I probably won’t be able to publish anytime soon (if ever) due to the personal content contained within the post, but after, I felt a weight had been lifted.
+I wrote a blog post, a post that I probably won’t be able to publish anytime soon if ever (update, I did share it almost a year later, click here) due to the personal content contained within the post, but after, I felt a weight had been lifted.

 3) Recognise The Trigger

 This one goes hand in hand with writing it all out.
 I thought I was just stressed with moving, but when I wrote it all out I was able to recognise that there was much more to it than that.
 From really getting to the root of my stress, I was then able to reflect and see things for what they were.
 More importantly, I started realising what I needed to do going forward.